robertdebock/ansible-role-bootstrap/README.md

 # Do you want to wait for the host to be available?
 bootstrap_wait_for_host: no

+# The number of seconds you want to wait during connection test before failing.
+bootstrap_timeout: 3

 # The number of retries you want tasks to do before failing.
 bootstrap_retries: 3